52HSHICVQNDBPBN5LLDZADPKGI

 Last year, Sygnus channeled capital to about 15 medical institutions, representing approximately $36.5 million, or 36% of the total.

-Sygnus Capital Puerto Rico closed last year with $101.3 million in alternative financing to companies in various economic sectors on the island, reported James Connor, the firm’s chief executive officer (CEO).
+Sygnus Capital Puerto Rico closed last year with $101.3 million in alternative financing provided to companies across various economic sectors on the island, according to James Connor, the firm’s chief executive officer (CEO).

 YBKYCSJUSVFRVHSOKQNIJCRFGQ